 Launch Window: opens July 22, 2021

 DART Impact: September 27 – October 2, 2022

-Because Didymos is an eclipsing binary asteroid as viewed from the Earth, Earth-based telescopes will be able to measure the change in the orbit of Didymos B. The timing of the DART impact, in the Fall of 2022, is chosen to minimize the distance between Earth and Didymos to enable the highest quality telescopic observations.
-Didymos will still be roughly 11 million kilometers from Earth at the time of the DART impact, but telescopes across the world will be able to contribute to the global international observing campaign to determine the effect of DART's impact.
+Didymos is an eclipsing binary asteroid as viewed from Earth, meaning that Didymos B passes in front of and behind Didymos A as it orbits about the larger asteroid as seen from Earth.
+Consequently, Earth-based telescopes can measure the regular variation in brightness of the combined Didymos system to determine the orbit of Didymos B. After the impact, this same technique will reveal the change in the orbit of Didymos B by comparison to measurements prior to impact.
+The timing of the DART impact in fall 2022 is chosen to minimize the distance between Earth and Didymos to enable the highest quality telescopic observations.
+Didymos will still be roughly 11 million kilometers (6.8 million miles) from Earth at the time of the DART impact, but telescopes across the world will be able to contribute to the global international observing campaign to determine the effect of DART's impact.

 The DART demonstration has been carefully designed.
 The impulse of energy that DART delivers to the Didymos binary asteroid system is low and cannot disrupt the asteroid, and Didymos's orbit does not intersect Earth's at any point in current predictions.
 Furthermore, the change in Didymos B's orbit is designed to bring its orbit closer to Didymos A. The DART mission is a demonstration of capability to respond to a potential asteroid impact threat, should one ever be discovered.

 The Discovery Channel Telescope at Lowell Observatory in Arizona, one of the telescopes across the globe that will be used to evaluate the result of the DART impact.
 (Credit: Lowell Observatory)